Nice

 Wines produced with Nizza grapes are known for the following characteristics:

-Color and Aroma: Nizza wines have an intense ruby red color and a complex aroma, with notes of berries, spices, and undergrowth.
+Color and Aroma: Nizza wines have an intense ruby red color and a complex aroma, with notes of berries, spices and undergrowth.

-The Various Designations
+The Various Denominations

 Nizza DOCG